Bank of England puts stimulus differences on ice at Carney's first meeting

 Data on Wednesday showed the number of unemployment benefit claims fell in June at its fastest rate for three years.
 The overall jobless rate held at 7.8 percent.

-Policymakers have been immersed in discussions about whether the Bank should use forward guidance based on so-called "intermediate thresholds" such as unemployment, linking future monetary policy moves to indicators other than inflation.
+Policymakers have been immersed in discussions about whether the BoE should use forward guidance based on so-called "intermediate thresholds" such as unemployment, linking future monetary policy moves to indicators other than inflation.

 Some economists said signs of improvement in the economy, as well as the likely introduction of forward guidance, further reduced the chance of bond purchases later this year, which earlier this month they placed at around 40 percent.